OneNoxTi/sms-api/docs/api/json/rcs/send.md

 ---
-title: Send SMS
+title: Send RCS message
-sidebar_label: Send SMS
+sidebar_label: Send RCS message
 hide_table_of_contents: true
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Example of request to send SMS message to the specified number.
+Example of request to send RCS message message with a text, image and a button which, when clicked, will lead to the specified link.

 `URI: /api/json.php`